WillSkates/pop/README.md

 This is a demonstration project only.
 It is not ready to be used in production.

+## Alternative versions

+You are currently looking at the Python version of this code.

+You can also see a PHP implementation of this code [here](https://github.com/WillSkates/pop).

 ## Reading

-To read the code top-down from the highest entry point, please start in bin/pop.php.
+To read the code top-down from the highest entry point, please start in `src/ci.py`.

 ## Background